SamerSawan/Gator/README.md

 * Agg: ```gator agg <time_between_reqs>```.
 Fetches posts from the feeds that are followed by the current user.
 Time between requests specifies how frequently it checks for new posts.
 * Browse: ```gator browse <limit>```.
 Allows you to browse posts saved for the current user.
 Can specifiy an optional limit.
 Default limit is 2 posts.

+## Contributing
+Contributions are welcome!
+Feel free to submit issues or pull requests to improve the project.
+Also feel free to reach out to me to provide any feedback you deem fit at me@samersawan.com